grighetto/java-driver/features/spec_ex/README.md

 * if no response has been received at t0 + 1000 milliseconds, start
   another speculative execution on a third node.

-You can write your own policy by implementing `SpeculativeExecution`.
+You can write your own policy by implementing `SpeculativeExecutionPolicy`.
 There are plans to provide a more elaborate, percentile-based policy in a future driver version, see [JAVA-723](https://datastax-oss.atlassian.net/browse/JAVA-723) for more